js8developer/FirestoreRepository/README.md

-# FirestoreRepository Swift Package 📦🔥
+# FirestoreService Swift Package 📦🔥

-Welcome to FirestoreRepository, a Swift package that provides easy integration with Firestore databases.
+Welcome to FirestoreService, a Swift package that provides easy integration with Firestore databases.
 This package offers CRUD (Create, Read, Update, Delete) operations and document retrieval methods for Firestore collections.
 It's designed to simplify Firestore interactions in your Swift projects 🤓.

 ## Features